Congenital adrenal hyperplasia due to 17α-hydroxylase deficiency: Pathophysiology

 This form of CAH results from deficiency of the enzyme 17α-hydroxylase (also called CYP17A1).
 It accounts for less than 5% of the cases of congenital adrenal hyperplasia and is inherited in an autosomal recessive manner with a reported incidence of about 1 in 1,000,000 births.

-The most common abnormal alleles of this condition impair both the 17α-hydroxylase activity and the 17,20-lyase activity of CYP17A1.
+The most common forms of this condition impair both the 17α-hydroxylase activity and the 17,20-lyase activity of CYP17A1.
 Like other forms of CAH, 17α-hydroxylase deficiency impairs the efficiency of cortisol synthesis, resulting in high levels of ACTH secretion and hyperplasia of the adrenal glands.
-Clinical effects of this condition include overproduction of mineralocorticoids and deficiency of prenatal and pubertal sex steroids.
+Clinical effects of this condition include overproduction of mineralocorticoids and deficiency of prenatal and pubertal sex hormones.

 CYP17A1 functions in steroidogenesis, where it converts pregnenolone and progesterone to their 17α-hydroxy forms.
 The enzyme itself is attached to the smooth endoplasmic reticulum of the steroid-producing cells of the adrenal cortex and gonads.
 CYP17A1 functions as both a 17α-hydroxylase and a 17,20-lyase.
-The dual activities mediate three key transformations in cortisol and sex steroid synthesis:
+The dual activities mediate three key transformations in cortisol and sex hormone synthesis: